Zdeněk Altner

 Zdeněk Altner (3 October 1947 – 7 November 2016) was a Czech lawyer and advocate.

 Career

 Altner is known for filing a suit against the Czech Social Democratic Party (ČSSD) regarding their non-payment of fees owed for services rendered in a dispute over the ownership of the party headquarters in 2001.
-Altner said he should receive 165 million Kč (3.3 million Euros) for the job. ČSSD didn't pay the bill, and with fines and late-payment penalties, the amount of the debt rose to about 19 billion Kč (668 million Euros).
+Altner said he should receive 165 million Czech koruna (3.3 million Euros) for the job. ČSSD didn't pay the bill, and with fines and late-payment penalties, the amount of the debt rose to almost 20 billion Kč.

 The high penalty was disputed by ČSSD leader Jiří Paroubek, who offered 4.4 million Euros as a settlement.